skip navigation

 • The Little Wild Learn to Play program through the MN Wild offers a package that includes 4 ice sessions and an equipment set for $180 and includes free tickets to a Wild pre-season game.
 For more information, go to www.wild.com/littlewild

-• FLHA annually offers a "Skate Exchange" where skates are collected from other families that have outgrown and recycled within our program.
-This year's event is scheduled for Saturday, Sept 23rd from 3:15 - 5:15 on the South rink.
+• FLHA will offer a "Skate & Gear Exchange" where skates are collected from other families that have outgrown and recycled within our program.
+This year's event is scheduled for Sunday, Aug 25th from 5-8pm on the South rink.

 Used equipment is a great option especially for newer skaters.
 Play it Again Sports (Blaine and other locations) is a great option.